 It wasn’t your fault that you got hurt in an airplane accident.
 Unfortunately, that doesn’t mean getting fair compensation will be easy.
 Establishing liability after a plane crash can be complicated.
 Multiple parties might share responsibility–and you can bet that each one of them will blame someone else for the accident.
 After all, these claims are often worth hundreds of thousands or millions of dollars.

-An experienced Tampa personal injury attorney at Catania & Catania, P.A. can help you fight for the fair compensation you deserve.
+An experienced Tampa personal injury attorney at Catania and Catania Injury Lawyers can help you fight for the fair compensation you deserve.

 Our lawyers in Tampa Bay will: